Thailand Visa-Free: What Changed in 2026?

 - Proof of funds โ Thai immigration expects you to have approximately 10,000 THB per person (about โน23,000โโน25,000).
 Carry cash or show a bank statement / screenshot of your account balance.

 - Hotel booking confirmation โ at least for your first night.
-A printed or digital booking confirmation works.
+A printed or digital booking confirmation works โ book a refundable first-night hotel if your plans are still loose.

 - Completed arrival card (TM6) โ distributed on the flight.
 Fill it before you land.